waynehoggett/AzureHackathons/2 - GitOps with Azure DevOps and GitHub/Challenges/Azure/1.2/readme.md

 ## Objectives

-1. Configure the `main` branch to require at least one reviewer
+1. Configure the `main` branch to require at least two reviewers and allow requestors to approve their own changes

     <details>
     <summary>💡 Tips and Tricks</summary>